 Besides AR, I have also worked on projects in visualization for air traffic control and battlefield awareness, in virtual environments, and in the exploitation of LIDAR data collected from urban areas.
 As an example of my flexibility, I managed to initiate and get funding for a project on pre-launch detection of rocket-propelled grenades, despite that being completely outside my areas of expertise.
 I am a T-shaped person who has sought broadening experiences and projects that have enabled me to work more effectively with people in different fields, such as specialists in entertainment and media, military personnel, experimental scientists, air traffic controllers, artists, designers, and people in the mobile industry.

 My history of giving invited presentations, teaching courses and successfully raising millions of dollars from DARPA and other funding agencies testifies to my communication skills.
+I have recently given invited talks on Augmented Reality.
 My experience in project and line management has also developed my interpersonal and team leadership skills.
 I am also the author of “So Long, and Thanks for the Ph.D.,” which is my free guide to surviving graduate school that has become a popular resource on the web.

 Most recently, I have focused on prototyping and developing new forms of media experiences, based on Augmented and Mixed Reality and other technologies and approaches.
 Currently, I lead a team in Intel Labs.
 We design and prototype novel experiences and key enabling technologies to enable new media forms.
 These technologies include computational imaging, head-worn displays, and computational displays.
 Before joining Intel, I helped build a new laboratory, the Nokia Research Center Hollywood, focused on novel mobile media and entertainment applications, and I recruited and led a small team to explore these areas.
 Two showcase projects that I worked on recently are The Westwood Experience, which is a novel location-based experience using Mixed Reality to connect a narrative to evocative locations, and Leviathan, a series of Augmented Reality demonstrations that Intel showed at CES 2014 to inspire new forms of Augmented Reality storytelling.